 Local governments may exercise their home rule authority to impose a franchise fee upon a utility for the grant of a franchise and the privilege of using a local government's rights-of-way to conduct the utility business.
 The franchise fee is considered fair rent for the use of such rights-of-way and consideration for the local government's agreement not to provide competing utility services during the term of the franchise agreement.
 The imposition of the fee requires the adoption of a franchise agreement, which grants a special privilege that is not available to the general public.
 Typically, the franchise fee is calculated as a percentage of the utility's gross revenues within a defined geographic area.
-A fee imposed by a municipality is based upon the gross revenues received from the unincorporated area.
+A fee imposed by a municipality is based upon the gross revenues received from the incorporated area while a fee imposed by a county is generally based upon the gross revenues received from the unincorporated area.